NASA space-flown Gemini and Apollo medallions: Robbins medallions

 The Apollo 1 cabin fire in January 1967 put crewed spaceflight on hold.
 The crew of Apollo 7, designated to be the return to crewed spaceflight, began working with the Robbins Company later in 1967 to produce commemorative mission medallions.
 Commissioned by the NASA Astronaut Flight Office (AFO), the medallions were financed entirely through the orders placed by astronauts and support crew personnel.
 Only those directly affiliated with the AFO were eligible as purchasers, and they were bound by their employment contract not to commercialize the medallions, as NASA was concerned about any appearance that the astronauts might profit from the flown medallions.

 One (or more) of the astronauts from the flight crew worked directly with the Robbins Company to design the mission medallion.
 The basic elements of the medallion design are consistent throughout the Project Apollo series.
 The main design element along with the mission name is located on the obverse.
 The names of the flight crew can be found on either the obverse or reverse.
 The mission dates are located on the reverse.
 Beginning with Apollo 11, special fields were designed for the reverse of the medallion that allowed for engraved dates of launch, lunar landing, and return.
 Also on the reverse (or sometimes the edge) is the medallion serial number.
 The size of most Robbins Apollo medallions falls roughly between a current US quarter (24.3 mm) and a Kennedy half dollar (30.6 mm).

 The medallions were struck in sterling silver two to three months prior to the scheduled mission, though it is unclear whether serial numbers were added pre or post-flight.
 The medallions were stored in the Command Service Module during flight and on missions involving a lunar landing, a small number were brought to the lunar surface aboard the Lunar Module.
 The flown medallions were returned to the Robbins Company after the flight to have the dates engraved and for a final polishing.
 Except where noted, all medallions struck for Apollo 7–14 were flown, and serial numbers for Apollo 14–17 medallions appear on the rim.

+For Apollo 13 due to the accident during the mission and the last minute crew change of Jack Swigert replacing Ken Mattingly three days prior to launch, the Apollo 13 Robbins medallions flown aboard the mission were melted down and reminted after the mission to reflect the correct crew, and the absence of a lunar landing date.

 Apollo Robbins medallions were also struck, in very small numbers, in 14k gold.
 These medallions were generally ordered by the mission crew as a personal memento of their flight and were often taken to the lunar surface in the Landing Module.
 For the duration of the Apollo program, Robbins medallions (3–7 gold and 80–450 silver per mission) were flown into space.